An Unwanted House Guest

 Then I found the culprit, clinging to the side of my pillow: a semi-translucent house centipede about two centimeters long.
 I was relieved, and disturbed.
 They can be very quick.
 I needed to catch it on the first try, and it still had 27 legs to run with.
-If I missed, it may run smack into Wendy’s face, under her pillow, into the sheets - we both may be awake all night.
+If I missed, it might scramble onto Wendy’s face, under her pillow, or into the sheets, causing us both to stay awake all night.

 There were no further incidents.
 Our room is freshly painted and I had just cleaned the day before, so I think the centipede must have hitched a ride on laundry hanging from the line outside.
 Turns out the stone patio I recently made, specifically for doing laundry, is the ideal habitat for these creatures.

 Wendy sets the basket on the stones then removes each item from the line, folds it, and places it in the basket.
 Then she delivers each person’s laundry to their bed (or side of their bed) so we can all organize our clothes the way we want.
 Perhaps I should’ve put mine away faster.
 Although I think yesterday’s batch comprised socks and underwear so perhaps a centipede on my head was the best case scenario.